-A guide to finding oral histories through Western Libraries, focusing on resources available through the Heritage Resources programs or online.
+A guide to finding oral histories through Western Libraries, focusing on resources available through Archives & Special Collections or online.

 Definition n. ~ 1.
 An interview that records an individual's personal recollections of the past and historical events. – 2.
 The audio or video recordings, transcripts, and other materials that capture and are associated with such an interview.